zaarthulvignesh3003/DevOps---Guvi-Task/README.md

-Please check below file for October 27 Task - Docker Task 2
+Please check below file for November 02 Task - Docker Task 3

+Task Description:

+Create a custom docker image for nginx and deploy it using docker compose, where the volume bind mount should be at /var/opt/nginx location.
+Push the created custom docker image to your docker-hub.

-1. DevOps Task (27-10) Vignesh Sankar.docx
+1. DevOps Task (02-11) Vignesh Sankar.docx

 Please check this file where i attached the screenshot of the image/commands of Instance connect and docker commands.